How do I refer a survivor of sexual assault to SALS?

 These forms can be emailed, faxed, or mailed to our program.

 Fax: (406) 403-0499

 Helena, Montana 59624-0818

-If a conflicts check clears, the SALS attorneys will provide a holistic legal intake with each referred survivor to determine whether the case is program-appropriate.
+If a conflicts check clears, the SALS advocate will provide a holistic legal intake with each referred survivor to determine whether the case is program-appropriate.

 Please keep in mind that once intake is complete this does NOT mean SALS has accepted the case.
 We will inform the survivor about the status of their application.
 It is possible that we will need additional information and/or court filings to determine if our program can accept a case or not.

 To be eligible for services under the grant, an applicant must be a victim/survivor of sexual assault — and that status as a victim/survivor must be related to the request for services.
 For more information on eligibility, please see the case eligibility handout.